FIGLAB/ubicoustics/README.md

 5. Alternative: Google AIY Kit

 You can also use Google's AIY Voice Kit as a starting point.
 It uses roughly the same configuration as above, except you'll need a 16GB Mini SD Card (the AIY Kit comes with an 8GB card).
+It is markedly slower than an RPi B+.

 You can buy the Google AIY Voice Kit from [Target](https://www.target.com/p/-/A-53416295).

 ![](https://aiyprojects.withgoogle.com/static/images/voice-v2/guide/voice-000.jpg)

 The Google AIY Kit is the absolute bare-bones configuration that we've tested.
-It is slower than an RPi B+.

 ## Software and Configuration